Pycord-Development/pycord/docs/api/events.rst

 Polls
 ~~~~~~~~~
-.. function:: on_poll_vote_add(message, user, answer)
+.. function:: on_poll_vote_add(poll, user, answer)

     Called when a poll is voted on.
 If multiple answers were selected, this fires multiple times.
-    if the message is not found in the internal message cache, then this
+    if the poll was not found in the internal poll cache, then this
     event will not be called.
 Consider using :func:`on_raw_poll_vote_add` instead.

     This requires :attr:`Intents.polls` to be enabled.

-    :param message: The message the poll belongs to.
+    :param poll: The poll that was voted on.
-    :type message: :class:`Message`
+    :type poll: :class:`Poll`
     :param user: The user who added the vote.
     :type user: Union[:class:`Member`, :class:`User`]
     :param answer: The answer that was voted.